microsoft/ClaimQR/README.md

 The claims are encoded into a [JSON Web Token](https://datatracker.ietf.org/doc/html/rfc7519) (JWT), which is in turn compressed, signed with the issuer private key, and encoded into a QR image.

-Verifiers can extract the JWT from presented QR codes after validating the issuer signature: the issuer identifier is first extracted from the QR code, the corresponding public key is either retrieved from the online location or from a local cache.
+Verifiers can extract the JWT from presented QR codes after validating the issuer signature: the issuer identifier is first extracted from the QR code, the corresponding public key is either retrieved from its online location or from a local cache.
 Deciding which issuers to trust is application-specific; some applications could have a pre-determined set of issuers, or a hierarchical approach (e.g., like in PKI) could be used.

 The following diagram illustrates the system.